-Airspace display: Controls how airspace display and warnings are filtered based on altitude.
+Airspace display : Controls how airspace display and warnings are filtered based on altitude.
 The airspace filter dialogue also allows filtering of display and warnings independently for each airspace class.

-All on: All the airspace information is displayed at the same xcsear y > Airspace arnings | On time.

-Airspace display | Auto

-Margin | 300 m

-Clip: Only airspace below a user determined altitude is shown.
-Auto: Only airspace at the current altitude plus or minus a user definable margin is shown.

-All below: Like auto plus every airspace below the glider is shown.

-Clip altitude: For clip mode, this is the altitude below which airspace is displayed.

-Margin: For auto and all below airspace mode, this is the height above/below which airspace is included.

-Warnings: Determines whether warnings are enabled or disabled.

-Warning time: This is the time before an incursion is estimated at which the system will warn the pilot.

-Acknowledge time: This is the time period in which an acknowledged airspace warning will not be repeated.

-Use black outline: Draws a black outline around each airspace.

-Airspace fill mode: Specifies the mode for filling the airspace area.
+All on: All the airspace information is displayed at the same xcsoar y > Airspace Airspace display Auto Margin 300 m Margin 0n time.
+Clip : Only airspace below a user determined altitude is shown.
+Auto : Only airspace at the current altitude plus or minus a user definable margin is shown.
+All below : Like auto plus every airspace below the glider is shown.
+Clip altitude : For clip mode, this is the altitude below which airspace is dis- played.
+Margin : For auto and all below airspace mode, this is the height above/be- low which airspace is included.
+Warnings : Determines whether warnings are enabled or disabled.
+Warning time : This is the time before an incursion is estimated at which the system will warn the pilot.
+Acknowledge time : This is the time period in which an acknowledged airspace warn- ing will not be repeated.
+Use black outline : Draws a black outline around each airspace.
+Airspace fill mode : Specifies the mode for filling the airspace area.
 Fill all: Transparently fills the airspace colour over the whole area.
 Fill padding: Draws a solid outline with a half transparent border around the airspace.
 Default: This selects the best performing option for your hardware.
 In fact it favours 'Fill padding'.

-Airspace transparency: If enabled, then airspaces are filled transparently.

-This page also has Colours and Filter buttons which can be used to review or change the colours/patterns used by each airspace class, and whether each airspace class will be filtered out of warnings and/or display.
-Depending on the airspace transparency setting it is no longer needed to define patterns.
-The availability of transparency relies on the capabilities of the used hardware and may differ.
+Airspace transparency : If enabled, then airspaces are filled transparently.
+This page also has Colours and Filter buttons which can be used to review or change the colours/patterns used by each airspace class and whether each airspace class will be filtered out of warnings and/o display.
+Depending on the airspace transparency setting it is no longe needed to define patterns.
+The availability of transparency relies or the capabilities of the used hardware and may differ.
+Colours function is used to determine the colours used to draw each class irspaces. select the airspace class you wish to change.
+Then select the ur and pattern you wish the selected airspace class to be drawn Filters The filter function is described in Section 8.3.

-Colours

-This function is used to determine the colours used to draw each class of airspaces.

-First select the airspace class you wish to change.
-Then select the colour and pattern you wish the selected airspace class to be drawn in.

-Filters

-The filter function is described in Section 8.3.